pschaus/book_lepl1402/source/part3.rst

         /**
-         * This method counts the number of bits in the binary representation of a positive input number.
+         * Counts the minimum number of bits in the binary representation
+         * of a positive input number.
+Example: 9 requires 4 bits (1001).
          * It halves it until it becomes zero counting the number of iterations.
          *
          * @param n The input number, which must be a positive integer.